Martinsecc/martinsecc.github.io/_posts/2025-05-05-fromsecurity.md

 categories: learning
 ---

-For a couple years I spent my time doing the most risky thing I ever did in my life, trading crypto, degening to be more precise on defi protocols.
-It was fun, it was bad, it was a lot of stress and a lot of fun, it allowed me to try new things, travel, but it also gave a lot of worry because you have no clue what tomorrow might bring.
-Now, as the markets are tanking because of tarrifs and whatnot it seemed like the best moment to step away from it But crypto left in me a deep love of the digital world and an acute awareness of the risks associated with it.

-Scamming is a daily occurrence in defi.
-You have to always be aware of what can happen, distrust everything and sometimes take a chance against better knowledge.
-It is that skeptic attitude that I felt could come of use when a friend of mine suggested I should try getting into cybersecurity.
-So I went on, applied for positions, but I noticed quickly that without certificates I would be nowhere.
-I tried practicing on my own the terminology and skills needed to perform in an interview, but a few tryhackme lessons later I still did not ace those.
-So instead I decided to get myself certified, the end goal was always to get certified to pentest since this sounds like the most interesting job to me.

-My goal is as follows, spend every day full time on learning myself the skills needed to finally get OSCP:

-Start with security + by comptia, which I already completed in two weeks time (though I spent some time researching networking for my job applications prior to that)

-This is to gain basic knowledge.
-The test itself was not too hard, but it does familiarize yourself with basic concepts of cybersecurity.
-And it gives you a whole picture.
-Also it was for me a test to see how fast I can absorb this new info.

-Learn eJPT v2 and pass this

-eJPT has been touted as a good beginner certificate.
-While I am not looking to gain a job with it specifically, I want to use it as a stepping stone and test of my skills, get familiar with concepts in pentesting and learn what I need to learn.

-Perform an analysis on the gap between the skills I gained from eJPT V2 and what I need for OSCP

-I think there is quite a large gap between the novice skills eJPT V2 teaches you and what you need for OSCP, so I will perform an analysis of where I need to be for OSCP.
-I do not think I want to do another certificate in between because those are not my end goal.

-Then find a job, make a lot of money, buy a mansion?
-Who knows, hope you enjoy the journey along with me.
+## From DeFi Degen to Aspiring Pentester

+For a couple of years, I immersed myself in what’s arguably the riskiest thing I’ve ever done: trading crypto.
+More specifically, I spent my days degening around in DeFi protocols.
+It was chaotic, intense, and honestly, often fun.
+I gained the freedom to explore the world and try new things, but it came with constant uncertainty.
+When markets began to tank due to tariffs and broader economic instability, I knew it was time to step away.

+What stuck with me, though, was a deep appreciation for the digital world and a strong sense of just how vulnerable it can be.
+In DeFi, scams are a daily reality.
+You learn to question everything, double-check every transaction, and still get caught off guard.
+That cautious mindset, oddly enough, planted the seed for a shift in direction.

+A friend suggested I explore cybersecurity.
+The more I thought about it, the more it made sense.
+I started applying to roles, only to find out that without certifications, I wouldn’t get far.
+I tried brushing up on the basics myself — networking, protocols, some TryHackMe labs — but I wasn’t landing interviews.

+So I changed my approach.

+## My Plan

+I'm now dedicating myself full time to learning the skills required for OSCP (Offensive Security Certified Professional), my end goal.

+1. **Start with Security+ (done):**
+   I passed CompTIA Security+ in two weeks.
+It wasn’t too difficult, but it gave me a solid foundation and confirmed that I can absorb technical material quickly.
+It also helped structure my understanding of core cybersecurity concepts.

+2. **Next up: eJPT v2:**
+   Widely considered a solid beginner cert for aspiring pentesters, eJPT v2 will give me hands-on experience and expose gaps in my practical knowledge.

+3. **Bridge the gap to OSCP:**
+   After eJPT, I’ll assess what I’m still missing and focus exclusively on bridging that gap.
+I’m not planning to collect more certifications just for the sake of it.
+OSCP is the goal, and every step I take is meant to lead there.

+## And Then?

+Hopefully, I’ll find a role where I can apply what I’ve learned, keep growing, and earn a living doing something I actually enjoy and that won't lead to sleepless nights.

+In the meantime, I’m documenting my journey here, not just for myself, but for anyone curious about going from 0 to OSCP.

 <p style="text-align: center; margin-top: 2rem;">
   <img src="https://infocerts.com/wp-content/uploads/2023/04/CompTIA_security-plus-logoSITE.jpg" alt="CompTIA logo" style="max-width: 100%; height: auto;">